East Africa Command

-History
+1930s

-As war clouds gathered in the late 1930s the British King's African Rifles (KAR) in East Africa were expanded.
+In the late 1930s the British King's African Rifles (KAR) in East Africa were expanded.
 Beyond the existing infantry units, a large number of ancillary units and subunits were established in 1939.

+Second World War

-Playfair et al write that on the outbreak of war with Italy [10 June 1940], Major-General Douglas Dickinson, Inspector-General of the African Colonial Forces, was appointed General Officer Commanding East Africa Force.
-It comprised "..two East African brigades [former Northern and Southern Brigades, mostly made up of the KAR], an East African reconnaissance regiment and a light battery, and the 22nd Mountain Battery R.A. from India.
-The task given to him by General Wavell [Commander-in-Chief, Middle East] was to defend Kenya and without compromising that defence to contain as many Italians as possible on his front."
+Playfair et al write that on the outbreak of war with Italy (10 June 1940) Major-General Douglas Dickinson, Inspector-General of the African Colonial Forces, was appointed General Officer Commanding East Africa Force.
+It comprised "..two East African brigades [former Northern and Southern Brigades, mostly made up of the KAR], an East African reconnaissance regiment, a light battery and the 22nd Mountain Battery R.A. from India.
+The task given to him by General Wavell, the Commander-in-Chief, Middle East, was to "defend Kenya and without compromising that defence to contain as many Italians as possible on his front".
 Skirmishes with the Italians began on the northern border of Kenya Colony at Moyale by June 1940; the East African Campaign (World War II) was underway.

 Dickinson's force drew troops from Kenya, Tanganyika, Nyasaland (British Central Africa), Northern Rhodesia, and Southern Rhodesia, and reinforcements began to arrive from South Africa and the Royal West African Frontier Force in West Africa.
 With some of the West African reinforcements, two weak divisions were created on 19 July.
 The 1st (African) Division, with the Nigerian and 1st East African Brigade Groups [Kenya/Uganda KAR], took over the coastal and Tana sector of the defences.
 The 2nd (African) Division made up of the Gold Coast and 2nd East African [Tanganyika KAR] Brigade Groups, became responsible for the northern border of Kenya Colony facing Ethiopia.

-East African Force was upgraded in status to a Command in September 1941 under General Sir William Platt, covering North East Africa, East Africa and British Central Africa.
+East African Force was upgraded in status to a Command in September 1941 commanded by General Sir William Platt, covering North East Africa, East Africa and British Central Africa (Nyasaland).
 Until 1944 it directed the British Military Mission to Ethiopia.

-A team from 68 Supply Depot, East Africa Army Service Corps, Mombasa, won the Middle East Land Forces East Africa Command and Mombasa Area Challenge Shields Messing and Cookery Competition in 1949.
+123rd Heavy Anti-Aircraft Regiment, Royal Artillery (TA) was formed at Kings Park in February 1941.
+The Regiment served in Anti-Aircraft Command until moving to East Africa in November 1942.
+It was re-designated as 16 (East Africa) Heavy Anti-Aircraft Regiment, East African Artillery, in June 1943.
+The Regimental Headquarters was disbanded in September 1944.